dmbarbour/wikilon/docs/ABCRT.md

 * type covers a lot of use cases: records, databases, etc.
 * provides a built-in, optimized model for AO dictionaries

-An accelerated associative structure should have a canonical evaluated form, a representation deterministic from content.
-This enables ad-hoc representation under the hood without metadata.
-This requirement excludes most binary search trees because their final structure depends on insertion order.
-However, this does permit use of a *trie* or of a *sorted association list*.
+An accelerated associative structure should have a canonical form, a representation deterministic from *content*.
+This excludes balanced binary search trees because their precise balancing structure depends on insertion order.
+However, we could use a *trie* or a *sorted association list*.

 Between these, the sorted association list is the superior option for acceleration.
 It is the simpler model.
-It allows accelerated lookups and updates, ad-hoc representation (structs, tries, log structured merge trees, etc.).
+It allows many accelerated lookups and updates, ad-hoc representation (structs, tries, log structured merge trees, etc.).
 Further, it fits naturally with other list accelerators, e.g. as a basis for iteration.

 I'll need to return to this concept later.
 I think supporting this idiom in both the representation and type system could greatly simplify modeling of more conventional programming models (OOP, stack frames, etc.).
-But I also need to be sure it is simple to implement.
-And I'll need a proper set of annotations and accelerators to make it worthwhile.
+But I also need to be sure it is simple to implement and won't interfere with, for example, structure sharing and stowage.
+And of course I'll need to develop a proper set of annotations, assertions, and accelerators to make it worthwhile.

-More generally, it might be interesting to support ad-hoc 'tables', perhaps column structured?
-An array of structures as a structure of arrays?
-With enough good annotations for collections oriented programming, I think a lot of performance issues can be eradicated.

 ### Large Value Stowage